jenkins-x-plugins/jx-secret/docs/cmd/jx-secret_vault_wait.md

-## jx-secret vault portforward
+## jx-secret vault wait

-Runs a port forward process so you can access the vault in a kubernetes cluster

-***Aliases**: portfwd,port-forward*
+Waits for vault to be ready for use

 ### Usage

 ```
-jx-secret vault portforward
+jx-secret vault wait
 ```

 ### Synopsis

-Runs a port forward process so you can access the vault in a kubernetes cluster
+Waits for vault to be ready for use

 ### Examples

-  jx-secret vault portforward
+  jx-secret vault wait

 ### Options

 ```
   -d, --duration duration   the maximum time period to wait for the vault pod to be ready (default 5m0s)
-  -h, --help                help for portforward
+  -h, --help                help for wait
   -n, --ns string           the namespace where vault is running (default "vault-infra")
   -p, --pod string          the name of the vault pod which needs to be running before the port forward can take place (default "vault-0")
 ```